Changing Account Ownership: Part 7 of Financial Considerations When You Lose Your Spouse

 “If you love deeply, you’re going to get hurt badly.
 But it’s still worth it.”
 C.S.
 Lewis

 Talk about a romantic love story – C.S.
 Lewis and Joy Davidman embody it.
 Perhaps your own romance isn’t quite as spectacular – or public – as theirs, but you still have a story that resonates deeply.
 And when your spouse passes away, even though the love never changes, the change that results from physical loss is painful.
-Most of the time, dramatic changes are hard for people, and with the disruption comes confusion and a kind of paralysis.
+Most of the time, dramatic changes are hard for people, and with the disruption you can feel confused and paralyzed.

-What are some of the initial, financially related changes you need to take upon losing your spouse to keep yourself safe?
+What are some of the initial, financially related changes you need to take if you lose your spouse to keep yourself safe?
 In our series on how to manage finances after the death of a spouse, we’re exploring tips from FINRA, a reliable financial source.
 Today, Tip 7: Changing Account Ownership.

 Jointly Held Bank, Credit Union, Brokerage, and Other Accounts